[Guide] How to Market and Promote Your Shopify Store

 Media Coverage.
 Traditional media, be it local TV coverage, radio coverage, news sites, regional blogs, or journalism, can always use more to report about and are usually open to tips and pitches.

-HARO Query
+Haro Query

 There are many different ways you can reach out to the media to try to get coverage for your store.